 As I am slightly behind the curve here (my news cycle is blessedly far from 24-hours,) I still am reflecting on the fortieth anniversary of Sesame Street.
-This show hit the air only a few weeks after my third birthday, the year that my memories begin, and in reflecting on the anniversary this week I realized that my consciousness was shaped by lessons I learned from Sesame Street.
+This show hit the air only a few weeks after my third birthday, the year that my memories begin, and in reflecting on the anniversary this week I realized that my

 Back when TV sets were powered by tiny dinosaurs running on treadmills, there were only a handful of shows for the youngest set.
 I remember loving Mr. Rogers, The Shari Lewis Show, and Bozo.
 But Sesame Street blew them all away with its hipness, its overt pro-literacy stance, and its multi-cultural nirvana.
 Growing up on a steady IV drip of the idealized life dispensed by Sesame Street, I now realize that I have spent much of my life seeking out the most Sesame Street-like environments.
 I wanted to live in a place where people were predictable and neatly classifiable. (“Oh, never mind him.
 Oscar is always grouchy.”)
 I wanted to live in a place where cookies and letters and friendship were reason for celebration. (“C is for cookie.
 That’s good enough for me!”)
 I wanted to live in a place where an uptight femme-y man and his chubby hubby can live together in universal community acceptance. (“Not now Ernie, I’m trying to sleep.”)